 You play, once again, as Geralt of Rivia, a Witcher, who got framed for assassinating King Demavend and must prove his innocence.
 The story is heavy in politics, but is also very deep and feels just like the novels.
 Triss Merrigold also returns with her beautiful red hair and all.
 You will also see other familiar faces such as Zoltan Chivay and Dandelion.
 The new faces are strong, likable, and memorable characters that you will grow to love or hate respectively throughout the course of this 20-30 hour game.
 Geralt himself is even stronger this time around with more problems than you can shake a stick at.
 You learn to respect him more and see just how much this poor man can take.
 CD Projekt really shows you the roots of both good and evil in humanity in such a realistic fashion, and that’s what really drives the characters home.

-Of course you can equip better armor, weapons, and so forth, but The Witcher lets you do other things like equipping trophies that are found on bosses that increase stats, use sword enhancements such as oils, whetstones, runes, and armor enhancements (kind of like Monster Hunter?)
-This adds a lot of depth to the customization to your loadout which has endless possibilities.
-I think the biggest improvement is the resource gathering and alchemy because it’s so simple and easy now.
-Just gather resources as you go and you can meditate and create potions that increase your vigor (for signs; more on that later), vitality (health), a potion that lets you see in the dark, damage increasing potions etc. The only problem is you can’t drink them from the menu, but you have to use them before a fight.
+Of course, you can equip better armor, weapons, and so forth, but The Witcher lets you do other things like equipping trophies that are found on bosses that increase stats, using sword enhancements such as oils, whetstones, runes, and armor enhancements (kind of like Monster Hunter?)
+This adds a lot of depth to the customization of your loadout which has endless possibilities.
+I think the biggest improvement is resource gathering and alchemy because it’s so simple and easy now.
+Just gather resources as you go and you can meditate and create potions that increase your vigor (for signs; more on that later), vitality (health), a potion that lets you see in the dark, damage-increasing potions, etc. The only problem is you can’t drink them from the menu, but you have to use them before a fight.
 This is my biggest beef with the game because if you are low on health in a fight you’re screwed unless you took a Swallow potion beforehand.
 The premeditated potion drinking is a big flaw in the game, I think, but some hardcore RPG players may like this.

 While alchemy is really complicated and puts a damper on gameplay magic is the same way.
 You have an endurance meter and using one of your seven signs can drain this, so you need a potion to refill it faster, and maybe a potion temporarily increases your stats to get through a tough boss fight.
 You never feel strong enough even when I quit at level 17 I was still getting my ass handed to me, and upgrading weapons and armor is another pain.